wrybread/weewx-ArduinoWeatherStation/README.md

 ![alt tag](https://github.com/wrybread/ArduinoWeatherStation/raw/master/arduino-to-davis-anemometer-hookup-circuit.jpg)

-Or use the instructions here:
+Or use their instructions directly:

 http://cactus.io/hookups/weather/anemometer/davis/hookup-arduino-to-davis-anemometer

+A nice way to wire up the anemometer is to use a phone cable extension chord or coupler so you don't need to splice the line coming from the anemometer.
+Works nicely.

-For the Arduino sketch, see ArduinoWeather.ino, which I adapted from the code at the above link.
+For the Arduino sketch, see ArduinoWeather.ino here, which I adapted from the code [here](http://cactus.io/hookups/weather/anemometer/davis/hookup-arduino-to-davis-anemometer):

 To read the data from the Arduino on a Raspberry Pi or CHIP or whatever, see arduino_test.py